rust-lang/rfcs/text/0000-safer-transmute.md

 The [typic][crate-typic] crate mocks a fully-automatic approach: its `TransmuteFrom` trait is usable with any types that are `repr(C)`, or otherwise have a well-defined memory layout.
 (In practice, since Rust lacks reflection over type definitions, `repr(C)` annotations much be changed to `typic::repr(C)`.)

-### Stability Hazards
+### Safety Hazards
-Fully automatic approaches introduce, at the very least, a stability hazard: they supply a safe constructor for types, without the consent of those types' authors.
-If a type author hid the internals of their type because they do not wish for its implementation details to become a part of the type's API for SemVer purposes, an automatic transmutation mechanism subverts that intent.
+Fully automatic approaches introduce, at the very least, a safety hazard: they supply a safe constructor for types, without the consent of those types' authors.
+If a type author hid the internals of their type because they do not wish for its implementation details to become a part of the type's API for SemVer for safety purposes, an automatic transmutation mechanism subverts that intent.

 No attempt to avoid this hazard is made by most of the proposals featuring automatic mechanisms; e.g.:
 - [*Draft-RFC: `from_bytes`*][2018-05-23]